North Kingsville, Ohio

 North Kingsville is a village in Ashtabula County, Ohio, United States.
 The population was 2,742 at the 2020 census.

 Geography

 According to the United States Census Bureau, the village has a total area of 8.91 sqmi, of which 8.89 sqmi is land and 0.02 sqmi is water.

+The settlement of Kingsville-on-the-Lake is located in North Kingsville.